WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Proxmox/Adding drives to Proxmox.md

 				2. `unit TB`
 				3. `mkpart primary 0.00TB 10.00TB`
 				4. `print`
-					1. To show the results
+					1. This just shows the results
 	5. Or you can just skip straight to shell and create the zpool in Shell
 		1. `zpool create (Pool name) (mirror/Raid10/etc.) /dev/sd1 /dev/sd2 /dev/sdetc.`
 	6. Or you can go to ZFS and just add it straight through there...